 It lies at the head of the Bride Valley, where the River Bride tumbles down a waterfall from its springs.
-These feed the lake in the grounds of Bridehead, which is the mansion at the centre of the village estate.
+These springs feed the lake in the grounds of Bridehead, which is the mansion at the centre of the village estate.

 The village medical service is provided by nearby Portesham Surgery.

 Littlebredy's broadband has just been upgraded to 'Full Fibre', with internet speeds up from a dismal 1 Mbps to now having a soaring 400 Mbps available.
 Click here for more information about upgrading your Littlebredy property.